gauravGo7/Californium/README.md

 # TOPIC: Authorisation

-## Authentication with JWT
+## Authorisation with JWT
-- Token generation
-- Token verification
+- Token comparision with the userId requested

 ## Assignment
-- For this assignment you have to create a new branch - **assignment/auth-3**
+- For this assignment you have to create a new branch - **assignment/auth-2**
 - Your user document should look like this
 ```
  	{